logankalika/Dog-Tag-Prank/README.md

 This software runs in the terminal using Python.

 Features

-Customizable file path
+-Customizable file path

-Customizable "Dog Tag" message
+-Customizable "Dog Tag" message

-Intuitive terminal guidance
+-Intuitive terminal guidance

-Warning message to confirm old data will be trunicated
+-Warning message to confirm old data will be trunicated